ichen-lab-ucsb/DeCatCounter/README.md

 * input_file: name of input file (must include the full path to the directory where it's located).
 * barcodes.txt: text file with 3 columns: 1) sample name, 2)corresponding forward barcode, 3) reverse barcode.
-* bc_tol_f: error tolerance for forward barcode search in the forward reads(for the reverse reads, this is the error tolerance for the rC of the reverse barcode).
+* bc_tol_f: error tolerance for forward barcode search in the forward reads (for the reverse reads, this is the error tolerance for the reverse complement of the reverse barcode).
 * bc_tol_r: error tolerance for reverse barcode search.
 * constant.txt: text file with 2 lines: 1) forward constant region, 2) reverse constant region.
 * ct_tol_f: error tolerance for forward constant region search.